TRVL

 TRVL was founded as an iPad magazine in 2010 before becoming a hotel booking platform for consumers, then one “for travel pros”.
 Its latest iteration is as a digital token for an online home sharing platform.

 History

-Co-founded in the Netherlands by entrepreneur Jochem Wijnands and tech/design specialist Michel Elings, TRVL started as a digital publication exclusively for iPad in 2010.
+Co-founded in the Netherlands by tech/design specialist Michel Elings and entrepreneur Jochem Wijnands, TRVL started as a digital publication exclusively for iPad in 2010.
 It was the first iPad-specific magazine in the world and reached more than one million downloads.

 Frustrated with the available publishing software, the TRVL team developed Prss, a mobile-first publishing platform.
 The Prss team and IP was acquired by Apple in 2014 to help create the Apple News Format.

 In 2015 Wijnands left Apple and pivoted TRVL into a booking platform aimed at travel agents.